shubhamessier/TZDOL/README.md

 This blog site is soon going to be connnected to the main portfolio, the site map will be as follows:

-----Main portfolio (About page)
+-------Main portfolio (About page)
 -------Contact form
 -------The Zero days of life
--------Fun Space (will be open to change, hacks stuff etc. bascially ripping off other people minds")
+-------Fun Space (bascially potraying my alter ego to people.)